#bitwise is a computing-focused reading lounge that

 This channel was formed on 23 June 2024, following several days

-of discussion on the Libera #lispcafe
+of discussion on the Libera #lispcafe channel about

 creating a dedicated space for discussing computation and